SteveSayantan/DevOps-Bootcamp/kubernetes/service.md

 | **7.
 Logging & Monitoring**            | Native integration with cloud logging and monitoring tools (e.g., AWS CloudWatch, GCP Operations) for better visibility and debugging.                              |
 | **8.
 DDoS Protection & Firewall**      | Some cloud LBs come with **built-in DDoS protection**, firewall rules, and rate limiting — essential for production-grade apps.                                     |
 | **9.
 Ingress Controller Friendly**     | Can be used behind an **Ingress controller** (like NGINX or Traefik) to expose many services through **a single external IP**.                                      |

+### External Name
+- Used to communicate with service hosted outside the k8s cluster
+- It uses only DNS names, no IP is used.
+- Also used to communicate with service in other NS.
+It abstracts the IP details, Service name etc. of the Service we want to communicate with, only the DNS name is sufficient.

+### Headless Service
+It's clusterIP service with clusterIP:None. used with stateful set.
+It does not get a clusterIP.